HVR88/Monochrome-Gaming-Logos/README.md

 ### Usage Disclaimer

-Some of the designs are covered by original copyright and many are registered or unregistered trade or service marks of their brand owners.
+While this collection includes many of my original designs, some images are covered by third-party copyrights and many are registered or unregistered trade or service marks of their brand owners.
 The specific recreations hosted here are works of artistic expression under a fair-use principle, provided as-is for identification purposes, without any claimed affiliation or endorsement from any rights holders.
 Use them freely in your collections or projects and please include a note and link back to this repository to help maintain the collection and realize future edits.

 Be aware that there may be restrictions with respect to inclusion of some/all logos/marks in commercial projects.
 I take no responsibility for any issues that may arise from anyone else's use or misuse of these images.